6 reasons why 'Platoon' should have been about Sgt. Barnes

 There are so many war movies out there, but few come from the direct perspective of a man who personally lived through the hell that was Vietnam.

-Critically acclaimed writer-director Oliver Stone (retired Army) took audiences into the highly political time in American history where the Vietnam war was strongly opposed in his film Platoon.
+Critically acclaimed writer-director Oliver Stone (an Army veteran) took audiences into the highly political time in American history where the Vietnam war was strongly opposed in his film Platoon.

 Although the film was excellent, did you ever wonder how different it would have been if Sgt.
 Barnes — the film’s villain — was the star?

 Well, we did and here are six reasons why we think the movie should have been about him.